zlElo/zlElo/README.md

 # 💫 About Me:
-- Im currently working on different python projects<br>- Im currently learning some special python things<br>- Ask me about Python<br>- Fun fact: WhatsApp is out for me.
+<br>- Im currently working on different python projects<br>- Im currently learning some special python things<br>- Ask me about Python<br>- Fun fact: WhatsApp is out for me.
 I use the Signal messenger since over 2 years and it's amazing!

 ## 🌐 Socials: